Mount Aloysius College

-Mount Aloysius College is a private Catholic college in Cresson, Pennsylvania.
+Mount Aloysius College is a private, Catholic, liberal-arts college in Cresson, Pennsylvania, United States.
 It was founded in 1853 and is conducted under the tradition of the Sisters of Mercy.
 The college is located on a 193-acre campus in the Allegheny Mountains.

 History

-Mount Aloysius College was established in 1853 by a small community of sisters from the Sisters of Mercy, during which time St. Aloysius Academy was constructed in a tinner's shop in Loretto, PA.
+Mount Aloysius College was founded in 1853 by a small community of sisters from the Sisters of Mercy.
+During that time, "St. Aloysius Academy" was constructed in a tinner's shop in Loretto, PA.
 In 1897, the academy moved to its present location in Cresson.
-Through an initiative of Sister Mary de Sales Farley, R.S.M., the academy became Mount Aloysius Junior College in 1939.
-Then, in 1991, the college expanded and amended its charter to allow the conferment of bachelor's degrees.
+Through an initiative of Sister Mary de Sales Farley, R.S.M., the academy became "Mount Aloysius Junior College" in 1939.
+Then, in 1991, the college expanded and amended its charter to allow the conferment of bachelor's degrees; this change resulted in the school adopting its current name, "Mount Aloysius College."
 In 2000, the college's charter was amended again to include master's degrees.